When a new toy line becomes successful, there are usually a bunch of cheaper copies created

 The cartoon included some similar storylines as

-in the Jem cartoon, including stories with time traveling and
+in the Jem cartoon, like time traveling and a fifties theme.

 With all the similarities, Barbie and the Rockers were